 Practical tips to help you improve your credit score and repair your financial history.

 A poor credit history can have a significant impact on your finances and your chance of being approved for future lines of credit.
-If you have bad credit, you can follow a few simple steps to increase your credit score and get your finances back on track.
+If you have bad credit or filed for bankruptcy, you can follow a few simple steps to increase your credit score and get your finances back on track.
 You can either tackle the issues yourself or enlist the help of a credit repair agency.